mattrude/time.mattrude.com/README.md

 The source for this project may always be found on my github repository: [https://github.com/mattrude/time.mattrude.com](https://github.com/mattrude/time.mattrude.com)

+## Downloading ##

+You may download this project directly from [github](https://github.com/mattrude/time.mattrude.com) the current truck may be downloaded as a [tar.gz](https://github.com/mattrude/time.mattrude.com/tarball/master) file, or a [zip](https://github.com/mattrude/time.mattrude.com/zipball/master) file, or the full repository:

+    git clone git://github.com/mattrude/time.mattrude.com.git

 ## Installing ##

 The install proccess for this project at this time is a bit cumbersome.
 Currently it assumes all files are stored in `/var/www/time.mattrude.com`.
 This will change in the future, but for now, it will be just easiest to create that director on your system.